blitzionic/Open-FinLLMs-RCOS/README.md

 ### These articles served to help me learn about transformers, LLMs, and FinLLMs during my learning period, as this is my first year on Open-FinLLMs and I required pre-training before I could operate and experiment with the language models.
 There are three markdown files each documenting my findings on the texts.

+# Data from FinLLMs.

-# I use Google Sheets to record data for different models that I find by running tasks with the models on a Google Colab script and documenting how well they perform.
+### Additionally, I use Google Sheets to record data for different models that I find by running tasks with the models on a Google Colab script and documenting how well they perform.

 ## The models that I use include: